IBM 7090/94 IBSYS

-IBSYS directly supported several old language processors on the $EXECUTE card: 9PAC, FORTRAN and IBSFAP.
+IBSYS directly supported several older computer language compilers and assemblers on the $EXECUTE card: 9PAC, FORTRAN and IBSFAP.
 Newer language processors ran under IBJOB.

 IBM later provided similar facilities for the 7040/7044 as IBM 7040/7044 Operating System (16K/32K) 7040-PR-150 and for the IBM 1410/IBM 7010 as IBM 1410/7010 Operating System 1410-PR-155.

 IBSYS System Supervisor

 IBSYS itself is a resident monitor program, that reads control card images placed between the decks of program and data cards of individual jobs.
 An IBSYS control card begins with a "$" in column 1, immediately followed by a Control Name that selects the various IBSYS utility programs needed to set up and run the job.
 These card deck images are usually read from magnetic tapes prepared offline, not directly from the card reader.

 IBJOB Processor

 The IBJOB Processor is a subsystem that runs under the IBSYS System Supervisor.
 It reads control cards that request, e.g., compilation, execution.
 The languages supported include COBOL.
 Commercial Translator (COMTRAN), Fortran IV (IBFTC) and Macro Assembly Program (IBMAP).